-There are few interior design styles like the Memphis Group.
+There are few interior design styles like that of Memphis Group.
 Instantly recognisable and yet misunderstood by so many, the postmodern style is one characterised by colour-saturated, blocky components arranged into seemingly impossible configurations in a complete rethink of the concept of furniture.
-A new bed?
+An ultra-modern bed fit for a top-floor penthouse?
 How about a monochromatic striped boxing ring instead.
 A table with four legs?
 Try no legs at all.
 (At least not typical ones.)
 Symmetrical design?
 How quaint.

 Memphis design has been met with both disdain (there’s always that “shotgun wedding between Bauhaus and Fisher Price” reference) and fanfare.
 It has been extolled by the world’s creative geniuses yet, still, those not in the know might not be able to put a name to it.
 But it seems that now more than ever, the style might get the long-delayed industry praise it deserves.